 Developments in technology present a critical collection of concerns for upcoming philosophy development in entrepreneurial act, inventiveness, and decision-making exploration as the increasing complexity of AI's algorithms revolutionizes entrepreneurial behavior in uncertain situations.
 Modern AI systems are said to offer new approaches to overcoming the basic problems generated by modal uncertainty in business decision-making contexts.
-AI opens new avenues for potential entrepreneurial endeavors in the future [1, 2].
+AI opens new avenues for potential entrepreneurial endeavors in the future (Bizhanova et al., 2019; Townsend & Hunt, 2019).